Insight

 which decision, use case, or process lever should be clarified first

-• Define ownership for operations and further development
+• Define ownership for operations, changes, and further development

 • Which approvals, escalations, and follow-up loops need to be modeled cleanly?

-• Which logging, monitoring, and error-handling logic is required for productive operations?
+• Which logging, monitoring, and error-handling logic is essential for productive operations?

-• Which teams will own maintenance, extension, and day-to-day operations?
+• Which teams will carry maintenance, change work, support, and operating ownership over time?

-If the topic is relevant for a concrete project, the next step should be to clarify which use case, decision, or process lever deserves attention first.
+If the topic has become relevant for a concrete initiative, the next useful step is usually to narrow the use case, priorities, and operating boundaries together.

 Contact us